MrYsLab/s3-extend/docs/translate.md

 <img src="../images/languages.png" >

-If translation for your selected language is not available, then the text will be in English
+If translation for your selected language is not available, then the text will be in English.

 If your language is not currently supported and you wish to provide a translation, I encourage you to do so.
 Not only will you be listed as a